microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

         .drop_duplicates()
     )

+The ``mp_pivot`` pandas extension takes care of the ``data=my_df`` parameter, so you do not need to include that.
+Although we still need
-The pandas extension takes care of the `data=my_df` parameter.
-We still have to add any other required parameters (like the column specification in this case.
+to add any other required parameters (like the ``column`` in this case).
-When it runs it returns its output as a DataFrame and the next operation (drop_duplicates()) runs on this output.
+When ``mp_pivot.run`` runs, it returns its output as a DataFrame and passed it as input to the next operation in the pipeline (``drop_duplicates()``).

-Depending on the scenario you might want to preserve the existing dataframe contents (most of the pivot functions only return the results of their specific operation - e.g. whois returns ASN information for an IP address).
-You can carry the columns of the input dataframe over to the output from the pivot function by adding a `join` parameter to the mp_pivot.run() call.
+Depending on the scenario, you might want to preserve the DataFrame content from the preceding stage in the pipeline and carry it over to the next.
+Most of the pivot functions only return the results of their specific operation - e.g. ``whois`` returns ASN information for an IP address.

+You
+can carry the columns of the input DataFrame over to the output from the pivot function by adding a ``join`` parameter to the ``mp_pivot.run()`` call.
-Use a "left" to keep all of the input rows regardless of whether the pivot function returned a result for that row.
+Use a "left" join to keep all of the input rows regardless of whether the pivot function returned a result for that row.
 Use an "inner" join to return only rows where the input had a positive result in the pivot function.

 .. code:: ipython3

+    ...
+    .df_operation_x()
     .mp_pivot.run(IpAddress.util.whois, column="Ioc", join="inner")
+    .df_operation_y()

-``mp_pivot.run()`` also supports a couple of parameters to help with debugging or simply to have something interesting to watch while your pipeline executes. ``verbose`` will print out the number of rows returned from the ``run`` function.
-This is useful to spot which item was responsible for your long and ultimate empty pipeline.
+``mp_pivot.run()`` also supports a couple of parameters to help with debugging (or simply to have something interesting to watch while your pipeline executes).

+- ``verbose`` will print out the number of rows returned from the ``mp_pivot.run`` function.
+This is useful to spot cases where the pivot function is returning zero or an unexpected number of results.
-``debug`` add a few more details like a list of columns returned in the data and the execution time of the run function.
+- ``debug`` add a few more details such as the list of columns returned in the data and the execution time of the run function.

-There are also a few convenience functions.
+There are also a few convenience functions in the *mp_pivot* pandas accessor.

-.. note:: These second two functions only work in an IPython/Jupyter environment.

 mp_pivot.display
 ~~~~~~~~~~~~~~~~

-:py:meth:`mp_pivot.display<msticpy.datamodel.pivot_pd_accessor.PivotAccessor.display>`
+:py:meth:`mp_pivot.display<msticpy.init.pivot_core.pivot_pd_accessor.PivotAccessor.display>`
-will display the intermediate results of the dataframe in the middle
+will display the intermediate results of the DataFrame in the middle
 of a pipeline.
 It does not change the data at all, but does give you the
 chance to display a view of the data partway through processing.

-This
-is useful for debugging but its main purpose is to give you a way to
+This function is also useful for debugging a pipeline.
-show partial results without having to break the pipeline into pieces
-and create a bunch of throw-away variables that will add bulk and clutter
-to your memory (the memory on the computer that is - no guarantees that
-it will clear any clutter in your brain!)

-display supports some options that you can use to modify the displayed
+``display`` supports some parameters that you can use to modify the displayed
 output:

 -  ``title`` - displays a title above the data